Arts and Craft Madhya Pradesh

 ¤ Paintings

 Drawings on walls of caves and rock shelters served a twofold purpose: decorating homes and appeasing deities.
-While the adivasis (tribals) of yore traced simple, very basic forms to ward off evil spirits and disease, more sophisticated art survives in the Buddhist rock-carved monasteries of the middle of the first millennium AD, such as Ajanta in Maharashtra and Bagh in MP.
+While the adivasis (tribals) of yore traced simple, very basic forms to ward off evil spirits and disease, more sophisticated art survives in the Buddhist rock-carved monasteries of the middle of the first millennium AD, such as

 The Bhils and Bhilala tribes of Madhya Pradesh paint myths related to creation called pithora paintings.
 Horses, elephants, tigers, birds, gods, men and objects of daily life are painted in bright multicoloured hues.